 - Throughout the cycle, applicants are provided with assistance from knowledgeable support staff at a single point of contact

-When does the OPRESCAS system open for individuals seeking to start positions in 2018?
+When does the OPRESCAS system open for individuals seeking to start positions in 2018-2019 cycle?

 I was expecting to see a larger number of residency sites in OPRESCAS, is the system working appropriately?

 Yes, the OPRESCAS system is working fine.
 Participating sites need to configure their account in order to become visible to candidates and only sites that are currently accepting applications will be visible.
-Furthermore, additional sites are being added to OPRESCAS throughout the year so please check back frequently.
+Please check back regularly as additional sites are being added to OPRESCAS throughout the year.

 How do I or can I apply to sites that are not available in OPRESCAS?